MarauderXtreme/felixdoering.com/03_about.md

 permalink: /about/
 ---

-My name is Felix Döring an I am studying Dipl.
-Informationssystemtechnik at Technische Universität Dresden.
+My name is Felix Döring and I am an apprentice at 3m5.
+Media GmbH.

 I like to code and this blog should be a resume of the things I am working on.